Derbion: History

 The centre opened as The Eagle Centre on 20 November 1975, at a cost of £7 million.
 Several streets of pre-1950s terraced housing were demolished to make way for the new centre, including a street called Eagle Street, which gave the name of the new development.

 The centre's market was rebuilt in 1990, and the entire centre was refurbished in 1999.
 A £340m extension to the Eagle Centre was opened on 9 October 2007 by TV celebrity Tess Daly.
 The extension sits on the site of the former Castlefields Main Centre, a dilapidated outdoor shopping centre already owned by the Westfield Group.
 It doubled the size of the centre, from 51,559 sqm to 106,130 sqm.

 As well as adding many new retailers, the extension also houses an 800-seat foodcourt including a KFC outlet, a £30m twelve-screen Cinema de Lux and even more car parking facilities.

-Many retailers, including Debenhams, Marks & Spencer and the now defunct Republic, closed their existing Derby stores to move to bigger stores in the extension.
+Many retailers, including Marks & Spencer and the now defunct Republic and Debenhams, closed their existing Derby stores to move to bigger stores in the extension.
 When the extension opened, the Eagle Centre was renamed Westfield Derby, in line with other Westfield shopping centres.

 On 3 December 2010 a fire, which started in the car park, caused thousands of shoppers to be evacuated from the building.

 In March 2014, it was announced that Intu was to acquire Westfield Derby.
 On 1 May 2014, it was rebranded as Intu Derby.

 In April 2019, Intu sold 50% of the centre to Cale Street Investments, an investment firm backed by the Kuwait Investment Office.
 On 9 September 2020, following Intu's administration, Cale Street purchased the remainder of Intu Derby.
 The centre was referred to as the Derby Centre while a new name was sought.

-The chosen name of Derbion was decided on and released to public in late January 2021, taking effect on 1 March, with external signage changes planned for May.
+The chosen name of Derbion was decided on and released to public in late January 2021, taking effect on 1 March, with external signage being installed in September.